Bubba Starling: Professional career

 The Kansas City Royals of Major League Baseball (MLB) selected Starling with the fifth overall selection in the 2011 Major League Baseball draft.
 He had widely been considered to be the most athletic prospect in the draft.
-On August 14, 2011, Starling signed a $7.5 million, three-year contract with the Kansas City Royals, opting to play professional baseball over a collegiate athletic career for the University of Nebraska.
-The $7.5 million signing bonus was the second largest in draft history.
-It was also the largest ever for a high school player and represented the most guaranteed money ever given to a high school player.
+On August 14, 2011, Starling signed with the Royals, forgoing his commitment to Nebraska.
+He received a then team-record $7.5 million signing bonus, spread over three years.
+Starling’s signing bonus was also, at the time, the second-largest in draft history, as well as the largest-ever bonus and most guaranteed money given to a high school player taken in the draft.
 Starling was represented by agent Scott Boras.

 Starling made his professional debut in 2012 with the Burlington Royals and spent the whole season there, batting .275 with ten home runs and 33 RBIs in 53 games.
 In 2013, he played for the Lexington Legends where he compiled a .241 batting average with 13 home runs and 63 RBIs in 125 games, and in 2014, he played with the Wilmington Blue Rocks where he batted .218 with nine home runs and 54 RBIs in 132 games.
 Starling spent 2015 with both Wilmington and the Northwest Arkansas Naturals, compiling a combined .269 batting average with 12 home runs and 44 RBIs in 103 total games between both clubs.

 The Royals added Starling to their 40-man roster after the 2015 season.
 He began 2016 with Northwest Arkansas and was promoted to the AAA Omaha Storm Chasers in July.
 In 109 games between the two teams he batted .183 with seven home runs and 40 RBIs.
 Starling spent 2017 with Omaha where he slashed .248/.303/.381 with seven home runs and 21 RBIs in 80 games.

 Starling began 2018 with Omaha, but was sidelined for most of the season with injuries.
 Between his time in Omaha and rehabilitation stints with the Arizona League Royals and the Idaho Falls Chukars, Starling appeared in only 20 total games, hitting .296 with four homers and 11 RBIs.
 On November 30, 2018, the Royals non-tendered Starling, making him a free agent.
 On December 17, the Royals re-signed Starling to a minor league deal.
 He was again assigned to Omaha to start the 2019 season.
 He was selected to play on the Pacific Coast League in the 2019 Triple-A All-Star Game.